St. John's Cemetery

 Three Graves Maximum 6' - 0" in length

 Four Graves Maximum 8' - 0" in length

-(G) Any monument or any inscription thereon is subject to the approval of he St. John's Cemetery Board and must be in keeping with the dignity and decorum of the cemetery.
+(G) Any monument or any inscription thereon is subject to the approval of St John’s Cemetery and must be in keeping with the dignity and decorum of the cemetery.

-(I) The deposit to the care and maintenance fund payable when a marker is installed in the cemetery shall be specified in the regulations made under the Funeral Burial & Cremation Act 2002.
-Current charges are outlined in the St. John's Cemetery Board Tariffs.
+(I) The deposit to the care and maintenance fund payable when a marker is installed in the cemetery shall be specified in the regulations made under the Funeral, Burial and Cremation Services Act, 2002.
+Current charges are outlined in St John’s Cemetery Tariff of Charges.

-(J) The St. John's Cemetery Board has the right to move monuments or markers to facilitate grave openings.
-The St. John's Cemetery Board shall only be responsible for damage to monuments and markers caused by cemetery staff.
+(J) St John’s Cemetery has the right to move monuments or markers to facilitate grave openings.
+St. John’s Cemetery shall only be responsible for damage to monuments and markers caused by cemetery staff.

 10. LOT DECORATION

-(A) Urns, hanging baskets, artificial flowers, plastic decorations, copings, fences, curbs, benches, steps, structures of wood, "candles" and containers of glass or other perishable or destructive materials are prohibited and will be removed without notice.
-Any structures or enclosures established on any lot previous to the adoption of these regulations, if unsightly by reason of neglect or age, will be removed without notice.
+(A) Urns, hanging baskets, artificial flowers, plastic decorations, copings, fences, curbs, benches, steps, structures of wood, candles and containers of glass or other perishable or destructive materials are prohibited and will be removed without notice.
+Any structures or enclosures established on any lot prior to the adoption of these regulations, if unsightly by reason of neglect or age, will be removed without notice.

-(C) Floral tributes or wreaths may be removed from lots at the discretion of the St. John's Cemetery Board Manager or designate.
+(C) Floral tributes or wreaths may be removed from lots at the discretion of the Cemetery Manager or designate.

-(D) No person will do any work upon a burial plot without the permission of the St. John's Cemetery Board.
+(D) No person will do any work upon a burial plot without the permission of the Cemetery Manager.